VoidXH/Poor-Man-s-AI/README.md

 [This is how an example installation looks like](https://ai.sbence.hu), you'll have something similar after a very easy installation process.

+## Distinguishing tech
+Poor Man's AI has a few tricks up its sleeve either first introduced in this software or rarely found in the wild.

+### Mixture-of-Artists (MoA)
+The image generation part is based on allowing model swapping on demand.
+Prompts can contain specific keywords or selectors that guide the image generator to specific models, like the "photo" keyword could trigger the use of a model trained on photos only to produce perfectly photorealistic results.
+When using Stable Diffusion 1.5 models, this could mean that even terabytes of models can result in a maximum VRAM usage of 6 GB with very fast generation speeds that include model loading.

 ## How to install
 Poor Man's AI is split into two parts: the Website and the Processor.
 They can be downloaded, handled, and updated separately.
 The Website runs on any web